vinodpkd/Julia-lectures/intro/numpy/array_object.rst

 .. topic:: Exercise: Tiling for array creation
     :class: green

-    Skim through the documentation for ``np.tile``, and use this function to construct the array::
+    Skim through the documentation for ``repeat``, and use this function to construct the array::

        [4 3 4 3 4 3;